Zamundaaa/Zamundaaa.github.io/_posts/2024-04-05-explicit-sync.md

 instead of an earlier image that's actually ready for presentation.
 This meant that sometimes presentation was delayed by the kernel, and you'd see a frame be dropped entirely, instead of just a slightly older image.
-This issue has been solved for most compositors in the last two years using what's effectively explicit sync through a backdoor; I won't explain the details of that here, but you can read [Michel Dänzer's blog post](https://blogs.gnome.org/shell-dev/2023/03/30/ensuring-steady-frame-rates-with-gpu-intensive-clients/) about it instead.
+This issue has been solved for most compositors in the last two years using the kernel's [implicit-explicit sync interop mechanism](https://www.collabora.com/news-and-blog/blog/2022/06/09/bridging-the-synchronization-gap-on-linux/)[^1]; I won't explain the details of that here, but you can read [Michel Dänzer's blog post](https://blogs.gnome.org/shell-dev/2023/03/30/ensuring-steady-frame-rates-with-gpu-intensive-clients/) about it instead.

 # The "new" model: Explicit sync
 The name already suggests exactly what it does: Instead of the driver or the kernel doing potentially unexpected things in the background,